Leonid Brezhnev: Economic stagnation until 1982

 The stagnation of the Soviet economy was fueled even further by the Soviet Union's ever-widening technological gap with the West.
 Due to the cumbersome procedures of the centralized planning system, Soviet industries were incapable of the innovation needed to meet public demand.
 This was especially notable in the field of computers.
 In response to the lack of uniform standards for peripherals and digital capacity in the Soviet computer industry, Brezhnev's regime ordered an end to all independent computer development and required all future models to be based on the IBM/360.
 However, following the adoption of the IBM/360 system, the Soviet Union was never able to build enough platforms, let alone improve on its design.
 As its technology continued to fall behind the West, the Soviet Union increasingly resorted to pirating Western designs.

-The last significant reform undertaken by the Kosygin government, and some believe the pre-perestroika era, was a joint decision of the Central Committee and the Council of Ministers named "Improving planning and reinforcing the effects of the economic mechanism on raising the effectiveness in production and improving the quality of work", more commonly known as the 1979 reform.
+The last significant reform undertaken by the Kosygin government, and some believe in the pre-perestroika era, was a joint decision of the Central Committee and the Council of Ministers named "Improving planning and reinforcing the effects of the economic mechanism on raising the effectiveness in production and improving the quality of work", more commonly known as the 1979 reform.
 The reform, in contrast to the 1965 reform, sought to increase the central government's economic involvement by enhancing the duties and responsibilities of the ministries.
 With Kosygin's death in 1980, and due to his successor Nikolai Tikhonov's conservative approach to economics, very little of the reform was actually carried out.

 The Eleventh Five-Year Plan of the Soviet Union delivered a disappointing result: a change in growth from 5 to 4%.
-During the earlier Tenth Five-Year Plan, they had tried to meet the target of 6.1% growth but failed.
+During the earlier Tenth Five-Year Plan, there had been target of 6.1% growth, but this was not met.
 Brezhnev was able to defer economic collapse by trading with Western Europe and the Arab World.
-The Soviet Union still out-produced the United States in the heavy industry sector during the Brezhnev era.
+The Soviet Union still outproduced the United States in the heavy industry sector during the Brezhnev era.
 Another dramatic result of Brezhnev's rule was that certain Eastern Bloc countries became more economically advanced than the Soviet Union.